patelmeet1009/soldpress/readme.txt

 [SoldPress](http://www.sanskript.com/products/soldpress) is a WordPress plugin to enable members of The Canadian Real Estate Assoiciation to easily intergate MLS® listing content on their WordPress Sites.
 It helps ensure that listing content that is displayed is accurate, up to date, and uses CREA's trademarks correctly.

 SoldPress is designed to connect directly to CREA's Data Distribution Facility API without the need to integrate with Third Party Vendors.
-The Plugin is **free** to use and comes with a basic templating engine.

-It is highly *recommended* that you use a persistent cache plugin to minimize API calls.

 You may register for a data feed a http://tools.realtorlink.ca.
 An email containing user name and password is sent to the email address submitted as Technical Contact.

 Your site is required to comply with CREA [Data Distribution Policy and Rules](http://www.realtorlink.ca/portal/server.pt/document/3400226/data_distribution_facility_policy_and_rules_updated_april_30%2C_2012).

+[SoldPress Premium](http://soldpress.sanskript.com) is avaliable to Agents/Brokers who want a complete package.

 **Copyright**